SimonRichardson/squishy-pants/README.md

 ## Building

-Install the development dependencies with npm:
+Install the development dependencies with [npm](https://npmjs.org/):

     npm install

-Run the tests with grunt:
+Run the tests with [npm](https://npmjs.org/):

     npm test

+Run the tests with [grunt](http://gruntjs.com/):

+    grunt default

+Optionally you can also run the tests parallelized with [nodeunit](https://github.com/caolan/nodeunit) because we use [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck) for testing it can take some time especially if the goal of QuickCheck is set at a high value.

+Set the number of tasks to run parallel, the `--numOfParallel` is optional, setting no value will set it to run `2` tasks in parallel.

+Obviously the number of tasks to be run in parallel depends on the type of CPU and the number of cores available.

+    grunt par --numOfParallel=4

 ## Alternatives